vendanor/preview-pull-request/README.md

 ## Description
 A Github Action to deploy previews of Pull Requests to AKS - Azure Kubernetes Service using Helm charts 🚀

+This action will:
+ - build docker image + tag with meta preview tags
+ - publish docker image to container registry
+ - build helm chart + tag with meta tags
+ - publish helm chart to chart repo (optional)
+ - deploy chart / preview in Kubernetes
+ - add a preview comment to pull request with link to preview
+ - return preview url and other useful stuff

 ![illustration](illustration.png)

 ## Usage